pnp/addin-transformation-guidance/articles/Modern-Provisioning.md

 ```

 Inside Visual Studio, you also have a graphical designer that allows you to define the structure of the content type and of the list, as well as of the custom feature.
-Once you will deploy the SharePoint Add-in solution onto a target site collection, you will find the artifacts provisioned in the SharePoint-hosted site of the SharePoint Add-in.
+Once you will deploy the SharePoint Add-in solution onto a target SharePoint site collection, you will find the artifacts provisioned in the SharePoint-hosted site of the SharePoint Add-in.

 The main limitations of the just described technique are the following ones:
 * The artifacts are deployed in the SharePoint-hosted site and not in the actual site collection that you extended with your solution.
 In case you want to provisiong the artifacts in the actual site collection, you should rely on other techniques like remote provisioning (that we will cover later in this article).